Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Results

 To better understand the energy range and the distance of the source for which the detection is possible, we demand that the oscillation length of the neutrino packet be larger than the spatial resolution of the detector $\sigma_x$ so that it is possible to pin down the conversion in the neutrino flavors within a detection of the signal.
-At the same time, the coherence length $L_{\rm coh, 0}$ in the absence of a CS coupling has to be larger than the distance $D$ from the source.
-Using Eq.~\eqref{eq:decayrate0} and combining these requirements gives
+At the same time, the coherence length $L_{\rm coh, 0}$ in the absence of a CS coupling has to be larger than the distance $D$ from the source, while it has to be inferior than $D$ in the presence of the CS coupling.
+Using Eqs.~\eqref{eq:decayrate0} and~\eqref{decayrateCS}, we obtain: